Whipple's disease: Treatment

 Treatment is with penicillin, ampicillin, tetracycline, or co-trimoxazole for one to two years.
 Any treatment lasting less than a year has a relapse rate around 40%.
 Expert opinion as of 2007 is that Whipple's disease should be treated with doxycycline with hydroxychloroquine for 12 to 18 months.
-Hydroxychloroquine increases antibiotic and bactericides activity against the replication of the bacteria in acidic vacuoles of macrophages by increasing the macrophage intraphagosomal pH.
+Hydroxychloroquine increases antibiotic and bactericidal activity against the replication of the bacteria in acidic vacuoles of macrophages by increasing the macrophage intraphagosomal pH.
 Sulfonamides (sulfadiazine or sulfamethoxazole) may be added for treatment of neurological symptoms.

 Epidemiology

 The disease is regarded as extremely rare, with an incidence (new number of cases per year) of one case per million people.
-The patients are predominantly male (86% in a survey of American patients), although in some countries, the rate of women receiving a diagnosis of Whipple's disease has increased in recent years.
-It occurs predominantly in those of Caucasian ethnicity, suggesting a genetic predisposition in that population.
+The patients are predominantly male, with various studies and sources typically reporting a ratio between 2:1 and 3:1 of male to female patients.
+In the United States and some other countries, it occurs predominantly in those of Caucasian ethnicity, suggesting a possible genetic predisposition in that population.
 T. whipplei appears to be an environmental organism that is commonly present in the gastrointestinal tract, but remains asymptomatic.
 Several lines of evidence suggest that some defect—inherited or acquired—in immunity is required for it to become pathogenic.
 The possible immunological defect may be specific for T. whipplei, since the disease is not associated with a substantially increased risk of other infections.
 The disease is usually diagnosed in middle age (median 49 years).
 Studies from Germany have shown that age at diagnosis has been rising since the 1960s.